Oklahoma City bombing

-The Oklahoma City bombing was a domestic terrorist truck bombing of the Alfred P. Murrah Federal Building in Oklahoma City, United States, on April 19, 1995.
-The bombing remains the deadliest act of domestic terrorism in U.S. history.
-Perpetrated by anti-government extremists Timothy McVeigh and his accomplice Terry Nichols, the bombing killed 167 people, injured 684, and destroyed more than a third of the building, which had to be demolished.
-The blast destroyed or damaged 324 other buildings and caused an estimated $652 million worth of damage.
-The Federal Emergency Management Agency (FEMA) activated 11 of its Urban Search and Rescue Task Forces, consisting of 665 rescue workers.
-A rescue worker was killed by being struck on the head by falling debris after the bombing, bringing the total death toll to 168.
+On April 19, 1995, American anti-government extremist Timothy McVeigh, assisted by Terry Nichols, detonated a makeshift bomb stored in a rental truck parked in front of the Alfred P. Murrah Federal Building in Oklahoma City, Oklahoma, in an act of domestic terrorism.
+The explosion killed 167 people, injured 684, and destroyed more than a third of the building.
+The attack also destroyed or damaged 324 other buildings, destroyed 86 vehicles and caused an estimated $652 million in damage.
+During rescue operations after the bombing, a rescue worker was killed after being struck on the head by falling debris, bringing the total death toll to 168.

-Within 90 minutes of the explosion, McVeigh was stopped by Oklahoma Highway Patrolman Charlie Hanger for driving without a license plate and arrested for illegal weapons possession.
-Forensic evidence quickly linked McVeigh and Nichols to the attack; Nichols was arrested, and within days, both were charged.
+Within 90 minutes of the explosion, McVeigh was stopped by Oklahoma Highway Patrolman Charlie Hanger for driving without a license plate and was arrested for illegal weapons possession.
+Forensic evidence quickly linked McVeigh and Nichols to the attack; within days, both men were charged.
 Michael and Lori Fortier were later identified as accomplices.
-McVeigh, a veteran of the Gulf War and a sympathizer with the U.S. militia movement, had detonated a Ryder rental truck full of explosives he parked in front of the building.
-Nichols had assisted with the bomb's preparation and plan.
-McVeigh and Nichols were motivated by their anger at the U.S. federal government and its handling of the law enforcement sieges at Ruby Ridge in 1992 and Waco in 1993, as well as the 1994 Federal Assault Weapons Ban.
-McVeigh had timed the retaliatory attack to coincide with the second anniversary of the end of the siege in Waco and the Battles of Lexington and Concord, the first engagements of the American Revolution.
+McVeigh, a combat veteran of the Gulf War, had rented a Ryder truck, which he later filled with the explosives used in the attack.
+Nichols assisted McVeigh in planning the attack and making the bomb.

+McVeigh and Nichols were primarily motivated by their anger at the U.S. federal government, particularly its handling of the law enforcement sieges at Ruby Ridge in 1992 and Waco in 1993, as well as the 1994 Federal Assault Weapons Ban.
+McVeigh had timed the retaliatory attack to coincide with the second anniversary of the end of the siege in Waco and the Battles of Lexington and Concord, the first engagements of the American Revolutionary War.

-The official FBI investigation, known as "OKBOMB", involved 28,000 interviews, 3,200 kg (7,100 lbs) of evidence, and nearly one billion pieces of information.
+The official Federal Bureau of Investigation (FBI) report on the bombing, referred to as "OKBOMB", involved 28,000 interviews, 7,100 lbs (3,200 kg) of evidence, and nearly one billion pieces of information.
 When the FBI raided McVeigh's home, they found a telephone number that led them to a farm where McVeigh had purchased supplies for the bombing.
 The bombers were tried and convicted in 1997.
-McVeigh was executed by lethal injection on June 11, 2001, at the U.S. federal penitentiary in Terre Haute, Indiana.
-Nichols was sentenced to life in prison in 2004.
+McVeigh was sentenced to death; he was executed via lethal injection on June 11, 2001, at the U.S. federal penitentiary in Terre Haute, Indiana.
+Nichols was sentenced to life in prison without the possibility of parole.

 In response to the bombing, the U.S. Congress passed the Antiterrorism and Effective Death Penalty Act of 1996, which limited access to habeas corpus in the United States, among other provisions.
-It also passed legislation to increase the protection around federal buildings to deter future terrorist attacks.
+It also passed legislation to increase the protection around federal buildings, to deter future terrorist attacks.
+The bombing remains the deadliest act of domestic terrorism in U.S. history, and was the deadliest terrorist attack in U.S. history until the September 11 attacks.